 Coast on the west and south and dense forest-covered mountains in the mainland- that is the topography of Kerala.
 If you’ve ever dreamt of Warm sandy beaches, calm backwaters cutting through villages, chilly hill stations and reverberant waterfalls; well, Kerala has them all!
-Here are 5 picturesque destinations that are a must-visit when in Kerala.
+Here are 5 picturesque must visit places in Kerala for any traveler.

 1. Thiruvananthapuram :

 The state capital is home to one of the most scenic beaches in India, the Kovalam Beach.
 The beach is the optimal place to visit after a tiring train journey or even after a comfortable flight to Trivandrum; sit back, sip some cool water right out of fresh coconuts and feel the atmosphere turn tranquil as the sun dips into the horizon.
 Isn't it the best place to enjoy nature?!